samjbaker/Group-Web-Project/report/Evaluation.md

     └── trendingbar
 ```

 The news-feed section was not tested at all using this method for three reasons.
 Firstly, we had already ascertained that the news-feed section successfully fetched data from the backend without rendering issues after a Resolver was added.
-We confirmed this during our black box testing, and were sufficiently happy with this.
+We confirmed this during our black box testing and were sufficiently happy with this.
 Secondly, making the like-button switch colour when clicked was not included in the MVP, so we deemed it unnecessary to test.
 Thirdly, the Service, Resolver and the news-feed Component were all tightly coupled, which made testing extremely difficult.
 As a result, the user post functionality (user submits a post which gets sent to the database to be stored) was not tested using Jasmine.

 The routerLink that takes the page from Home to About or vice-versa successfully passed the testing.